José Arnaiz

-José Manuel Arnaiz Díaz (born 15 April 1995) is a Spanish professional footballer who plays as a left winger for CD Leganés.
+José Manuel Arnaiz Díaz (born 15 April 1995) is a Spanish professional footballer who plays as a winger for Segunda División club Granada.

-Club career
+Career

 Valladolid

 Arnaiz was born in Talavera de la Reina, Toledo, Castile-La Mancha.
 He made his senior debut with UD Talavera in 2013 in Tercera División at the age of 18 and, on 6 May 2013, moved to Real Valladolid in a return to youth football.

 On 7 November 2015, after appearing regularly with the reserves, Arnaiz made his professional debut by coming on as a late substitute for Pedro Tiba in a 1–1 home draw against CD Leganés in the Segunda División.
 The following 8 June, after scoring 11 goals the previous season, he renewed his contract until 2019, and was definitely promoted to the first team.

 Arnaiz scored his first professional goal on 21 August 2016, the only in a home victory over Real Oviedo.
 On 8 October, he scored a brace in a 2–0 home defeat of AD Alcorcón, and finished the campaign with 12 goals, being a key unit as his side failed to qualify for the play-offs.

 Barcelona

 On 25 August 2017, FC Barcelona reached an agreement with Valladolid for the transfer of Arnaiz.
 He signed a three-year contract with the club three days later, being initially assigned to their B side also in the second division.

-Arnaiz made his first-team debut on 24 October 2017, starting the match and scoring the last goal in a 3–0 away win over Real Murcia in the round of 32 of the Copa del Rey.
+Arnaiz made his first-team debut on 24 October 2017, starting the match and scoring the last goal in a 3–0 away win over Real Murcia CF in the round of 32 of the Copa del Rey.
 The following 3 January, he opened the 1–1 away draw against RC Celta de Vigo also in the national cup; he went on score three times during that competition, only needing as many shots to achieve the feat.

 Arnaiz's maiden La Liga appearance took place on 7 January 2018, when he replaced Sergi Roberto late in a 3–0 home victory against Levante UD.

 Leganés

-On 13 August 2018, Arnaiz agreed to a five-year contract with CD Leganés.
+On 13 August 2018, Arnaiz agreed to a five-year deal with CD Leganés.
 On 29 January 2020, he was loaned to fellow top-tier side CA Osasuna until June.
 On 11 July, he scored the winner as the hosts defeated Celta 2–1, and in another win by the same score he added another goal at Barcelona's Camp Nou five days later.

+Arnaiz was his team's top scorer in 2022–23, his nine goals helping to a 14th-place finish in division two.

+Osasuna

+On 13 June 2023, as his link to Leganés was due to expire, Arnaiz returned to Osasuna on a two-year contract.
+He made his debut in European competition on 24 August, as a second-half substitute in the 1–2 home loss against Club Brugge KV in the play-off round of the UEFA Conference League.

+Later career

+In July 2025, the free agent Arnaiz signed a two-year deal with Granada CF.